 We’ve been really focused on thrill rides this past couple years, which is why we knew we had to make our way to Volcano Bay.
 No, there’s nothing at the water park that appears on our roller coaster bucket list, but there is an attraction that could have qualified!
 When you enter the park, your eyes will be immediately drawn to the towering volcanic mountain in the middle.
 There, surrounded by a beach, lazy river, and a variety of slides/rides you’ll find the Krakatoa Aqua Coaster!

 Heading into Universal’s Volcano Bay, we weren’t sure what to expect, but we quickly realized how much fun we could have.
 Before long, we were zipping through tubes and splashing in the water.
 The way the park is managed helped keep my OCD worries in check.
 I’m so grateful.
 That’s why we had to ride the Krakatoa Aqua Coaster.
-One of the fears I conquered in 2018 was riding roller coasters so, if I could do one at a water park, why not?!
+In 2018 I conquered my fear of roller coasters so if I could do one at a water park, why not?!

 The attraction is built on a magnetic track that moves a four-person canoe through the volcano, dizzying turns, and tunnels.
 It was the one queue that took the longest, but it was no problem with the TapuTapu!
 When we plunged through the misty, shimmering waterfall, it felt amazing.
 What a unique experience!